louismagowan/data_volunteering/README.md

 The second project was with CrossPurpose, a Denver-based social outreach charity.
 Their dataset was extremely different- a larger sample and far more features.
 They needed help identifying which types of people were most likely to benefit from an employment programme they ran.
 I built a model that performed feature selection on their dataset and outputted a final regression to see which factors had a significant effect on a candidate's likelihood to finish the employment programme.

+All pretty fun and nice ways to practice my coding!